 Myth: The pension will be enough to provide for my daily needs.

 Truth: The pension, as a single source of income for a single person puts you under the poverty line.

 Myth: My superannuation will be there when I need it as I retire

 Truth: There are age restrictions, access restrictions and requirements to be met before you can access your money.

-For more information, contact Danielle Robertson, DR Care Solutions.
+For more information or a helping hand, contact Danielle Robertson, DR Care Solutions.